stingo1218/Muticut/README.md

 # Multicut Game

-An interactive puzzle game based on Unity that transforms the complex Multicut Problem into an intuitive and engaging gaming experience.
+An interactive game based on Unity that transforms the complex Multicut Problem into an intuitive and engaging gaming experience.

 ## 🎮 Project Overview